Using Breakout Rooms in Zoom

 Unclear directions mean that time will be wasted trying to figure out what they are supposed to be talking about.
 If your instructions are extensive, write them up in a Google Doc, the link to which you share in the chat.
 Encourage students to click the link before going into a breakout room; in some cases (perhaps dependent upon the operating system), the chat from the main meeting room does not follow participants to their breakout rooms.

-Hosts can also share their screen and audio to all breakout rooms to guide them on the next steps or tasks.
+Hosts can also share their screen and audio to all breakout rooms to guide participants on the next steps or tasks.
 Simply click “Screen share” in the main room, enable “Share to breakout rooms” at the bottom of the share window, select “share sound” if desired, and click “Share.”
 Any active shares in any breakout rooms will be interrupted; annotation is saved before the shared content is viewed.

 Consider pairing technologies with Breakout Rooms that facilitate collaboration and capture discussions